-The detection distance for the warning level is approximately 10% higher than the alarm distance.
+The detection distance for the warning level is approximately 10% higher than for the alarm distance.

-For some typical ambient conditions the Zeta parameter as defined in NFPA 72 for the detector is 0.005 (1/meter).
+The detection distance for the alarm level is 50ft/15m from a standard fire.
+For some typical ambient conditions, the Zeta parameter as defined in NFPA 72 for the detector is 0.005 (1/meter).